aws/karpenter-provider-aws/website/content/en/preview/contributing/design-guide.md

   Read this before making large changes to Karpenter
 ---

-Technical designs are essential to building robust, intuitive, and performant products that delight customers.
+Technical designs are essential to building robust, intuitive, and performant products that delight users.
 Writing a design can accelerate decision making and avoid wasting time on an implementation that never lands.
 But what makes a good design?
 These guidelines were authored with the Karpenter community in mind, but apply broadly to the development of Kubernetes Operators.

 Designs don’t have to be long or formal, and should match the scope of the problem they’re trying to solve.